karthik-1003/Backend/Readme.md

 - while communicating with DB wrap the communication with try-catch or use promise and always use async await

 - app.use() is used while using middleware or while doing config settings

+#JWT

+- JWT is a bearer token, meaning who has the token that person is the owner.
+- JWT's private key is stored in .env, complex strings are used for private keys.